Sublinear scaling in non-Markovian open quantum systems simulations: Theory

 To this end, consider an intermediate step in the divide-and-conquer algorithm where a block of $2n_c$ rows is formed by two blocks of $n_c$ rows, as depicted in Fig.~\ref{fig:periodic}(b) for $n_c=4$.
 In principle, following the same rationale as in the sequential algorithm, sweeping only over the finite overlap of $n_c-1$ columns would produce an algorithm scaling as $\mathcal{O}\big( n_c \log n\big)$.
 Remarkably, for $n_c\ll n$, this means that obtaining the total PT involves fewer than $n$ SVDs, which implies that many MPO matrices of the final PT must be exact copies of others.

-In fact, one can identify a structure in PTs that can be repeated indefinitely: Consider again the extension of the tensor network from $n_c$ to $2n_c$ rows.
+In fact, one can identify a structure in PTs that can be repeated indefinitely.
+Such an observation is analogous to that made in introducing repeating tensors that represent the state of spatially-infinite systems with translational invariance, in algorithms such as infinite density-matrix renormalisation group (iDMRG)~\cite{Ostlund1995Thermodynamic}, infinite time-evolving block decimation (iTEBD)~\cite{Vidal2007Classical}, and infinite projected entangled pair states (iPEPS)~\cite{Jordan2008Classical}.
+We now consider how this can be constructed for the periodic PT.
+Consider again the extension of the tensor network from $n_c$ to $2n_c$ rows.
 For this step, the iteration Eq.~\eqref{eq:iter2} becomes

 as shown in Fig.~\ref{fig:periodic}(c).
 This has explicit elements

 where we define $\big[\tilde{f}^{\alpha_{l}}_{2n_c-1:n_c}\big]_{d_{n_c},d_{n_c-1}} =\delta_{d_{n_c},d_{n_c-1}}$ to artificially extend the overlap from $n_c-1$ to $n_c$ columns.
 This is done to achieve a particular partitioning, where the first and last cases in Eq.~\eqref{eq:periodic_cases} correspond to the areas shaded in blue and green, respectively, in Fig.~\ref{fig:periodic}(b,c).
 If shifted and put together, they exactly reproduce the original block $\tilde{\mathcal{F}}^{\,\alpha_{2n_c-1}, \dots, \alpha_1}_{2n_c-1:n_c}$ consisting of the bottom $n_c$ rows.